samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 printLocation(itemLocation as string);
 ```

-Despite not `itemLocation` not being a `string`, TypeScript is not too upset about this and only throws an error but still compiles the code:
+Despite `itemLocation` not being a `string`, TypeScript is not too upset about this.
+It only throws an error but still compiles the code:

 ```shell
 TypeError: loc.toLowerCase is not a function